 First Year Applicants

 Planning to apply to Oberlin as a first year student?
 You've come to the right place!
 Here you will find information about our application requirements and deadlines.
 You will also find information about Early Decision, and special notes for home schooled students and those applying as high school juniors.
-If you are not a U.S. citizen or permanent resident, please refer to the international student section.
+If you are not a U.S. citizen or permanent resident, please refer to the undocumented student or international student sections.

 Oberlin is a highly selective liberal arts college, and we admit about a third of our applicants each year.
 When making our admissions decisions, we draw upon a holistic review process.
 The holistic review allows us to get a sense of not only the applicant's academic qualifications, but also of what the applicant is like as a person, and what they will contribute to the Oberlin community.
 We seek an incoming class that represents a variety of talents, viewpoints, and achievements, and we employ a rigorous review process to ensure that each application receives careful consideration.